ECruzUCSC/KRE-Web-React/Nia.md

 -- | --
 **Mana** | 3
 **Cooldown** | N/A
-**In-Game Description** | Moves behind the farthest enemy to deal **[4.024x + 232731]** P.DMG that ignores DEF, and inflicts [Enhanced Hunt Mark] to all enemies for 12 sec.
+**In-Game Text** | Moves behind the farthest enemy to deal **[4.024x + 232731]** P.DMG that ignores DEF, and inflicts [Enhanced Hunt Mark] to all enemies for 12 sec.
 Enemies under [Enhanced Hunt Mark] take 40% increased P.DMG, have their Heal Rate reduced by 50%, and their Atk Spd by 25%.
 Dispels all positive effects from enemies with [Hunt Mark].
 **Skill Books** | DMG is increased by 10%<br/>DMG is increased by 15%<br/>DMG is increased by 25% **Description** | Player Description